xmarva/xmarva.github.io/_projects/3_project.md

 Key components in the floor plans included:

-Walls
+- Walls
-Windows and doors
+- Windows and Doors
-Scale and dimension indicators
+- Scale and Dimension Indicators

 In addition to these, the annotations also captured masks for various secondary objects, furniture placement markers, and more.